Generic Name: omeprazole and sodium bicarbonate (oh ME pray zol and SO dee um by KAR bon ate)

 To use the powder form, open a packet and pour all of the powder into a small cup with 1 or 2 tablespoons of water.
 Do not use any other type of liquid.
-Stir the mixture and drink it right away.
-To make sure you get the entire dose, add a little more water to the same glass, swirl gently and drink right away.
+Stir and drink this mixture right away.
+Add a little more water to the glass, swirl gently and drink right away.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

 Use the medicine as soon as you can, but skip the missed dose if your next dose is due in less than 12 hours.
 Do not use two doses at one time.

 What happens if I overdose?